geneas/lua/README.md

 Returns a new array containing all elements t[i] of t for which f(t[i]) tests true.

+*tabutil.reverse(t)*

+Returns a new array containing all elements of t in reverse order.

 *tabutil.take(t, n)*

 Returns an array containing the first _n_ elements of t.